100 Cheap Decor Ideas That Look Expensive

 Opt for Custom-Fitted Blinds

 “Any badly fitting blind within the recess looks cheap if not sized correctly to the window,” says Nicola Croughan, lead interior designer and stylist at Blinds Direct.
 Spending just a little more on a made-to-measure style is much more elegant, she says.
 She recommends picking plush Roman blinds and wide-slat wood blinds, and says to pick a water-resistant roller blind for bathrooms and kitchens to prevent mold.
-Find out which 8 decorating mistakes make your home look messy.

 Create Your Own Statement Artwork